Research & Publications †

 - Diplomat in Headache Medicine; United Council for Neurologic Subspecialties (UCNS) Board Certified in Headache Medicine

 - Board Certified in Neurology by the American Board of Psychiatry and Neurology (ABPN)

-- Staff, Cleveland Clinic Neurological Institute, Center for Headache and Pain
+- Staff, Cleveland Clinic Neurological Institute; Department of Neurology, Center for Headache and Pain